 How It Works

 While the main Failover solution described on the High Availability page is applicable for any integration, when some or all of the integration actions are configured with Listener type of triggers and Failover is performed to a Backup ZigiOps server, logically, the host serving the Listener's endpoint is changed.
 In such cases, the 3rd party Integrated System must continue directing the HTTP requests to the active ZigiOps host.

 In Integration Actions configured with Listener type of trigger, ZigiOps is the passive side of the integration, waiting to receive an HTTP request.
-This design allows putting a Load Balancer software before ZigiOps to direct the HTTP requests to the active instance automatically.
+This design allows putting a Load Balancer software before ZigiOps to automatically direct the HTTP requests to the active instance.

-This scenario is an expansion of the main Failover solution described on the High Availability page.
+This scenario expands the main Failover solution described on the High Availability page.
 It has the same prerequisites and requires the ZigiOps servers to be configured the same way.